 A Community of Faith

 Part of our Immaculata Way of Life is to "Live a Life of Service."
-Each year, our entire school makes lunches and hygiene kits for Urban Ministries of Durham on Giving Tuesday, holds a food drive during Catholic Schools Week, raises money for ProPapa Missions America and the Diocese of Raleigh African American Ministry & Evangelization Network (AAMEN), and collects thousands of books for impoverished schools in North Carolina.
-Individual classes and school groups also serve our community by visiting the elderly, making meals at the Ronald McDonald House, reading to animals at the Durham APS, writing letters to seminarians and the military, beautifying our campus, and so much more.
+Each year, our entire school makes lunches and hygiene kits for Urban Ministries of Durham on Giving Tuesday, holds a food drive during Catholic schools Week, raises money for ProPapa Missions America and the Diocese of Raleigh African American Ministry & Evangelization Network (AAMEN), and collects thousands of books for impoverished schools in North Carolina.